NEWTON BATEMAN ELEMENTARY SCHOOL

 Mathematics Units of Study

-We want each kindergartener to be a confident problem solver!
-All classrooms follow the Go Math Curriculum, which emphasizes the common core aligned philosophy of focusing on the path to the answer, instead of simply a correct answer.
+We want each kindergartner to be a confident problem solver!
+All classrooms follow the Illustrative Mathematics curriculum, which emphasizes an inquiry based approach to mastering the common core grade level skills.
 By providing multiple strategies to the same skill, students are able to build their tool kits and repertoire of explanations to justify their thought process.
-Mathematicians participate in daily calendar exercises, Math Talk, and apply their knowledge with hands-on and play-based scenarios.
+Mathematicians participate in daily calendar exercises, Math Talk, mathematical conversations and apply their knowledge with hands-on and play-based scenarios/ centers.

 Number and Operations